maxxiimo/coding-design/chp1-information-architecting.md

 The end result: a well-defined user interface layout for my entire application.

 TIP: As you prototype always have an eye on your bookmarked reference websites, and/or some of the [inspirational sites][Appendix 1] listed in the Appendices.
-Revise and release often.

 How are other people doing this?